Skip to main content

 The presentation requirements and guidelines are based on a set of core principles.
 These are;

-1. App Interface Designs should take into account screen real estate to ensure optimal presentation.
+1. App interface designs should take into account screen real estate to ensure optimal presentation.

 Step 4: Managing your app in production